-jas lin 林思穎 (they/them) is a taiwanese/american performance artist, choreographer, and constant (un)becoming born and based on Tongva Land (Los Angeles). lin stages exorcisms and tantrums for purging choreographies of the learned body and shutting down internal and external surveillance cameras that suggest there is a Proper way to move through the world. their practice of deep feeling is invested in re-membering what the body has been manipulated into forgetting. they value performance as a ritual of deep presence– by returning to our senses, we can reawaken to our possibility, connection, and agency within the world around us. lin’s practice emerges from a vast lineage of teachers, from friendships to films to flowers. centering play in the everyday, they experiment with multiplicity and contradiction while dancing with the world as their body.
+Jas Lin 林思穎 (b.
+Los Angeles) is a performance artist, choreographer, and movement facilitator whose work lives between experimental, art, commercial, and everyday worlds.
+Lin stages exorcisms and tantrums for purging choreographies of the learned body and shutting down internal and external surveillance cameras that suggest there is a Proper way to move through the world.
+Their practice of deep feeling is invested in re-membering what the body has been manipulated into forgetting.
+They value performance as a ritual of deep presence– by returning to our senses, we can reawaken to our possibility, connection, and agency within the world around us.
+Lin’s practice emerges from a vast lineage of teachers, from friendships to films to flowers.
+Centering play in the everyday, they experiment with multiplicity and contradiction while dancing with the world as their body.

-jas worships the elsewhere and the otherwise, and loves to co-create shared fugitive worlds and live in them. their choreographies, films, workshops, and lectures have been shared around the world, including at Danshallerne Copenhagen, British Museum, Power Station of Art Shanghai, Kassel Dokfest, and SXSW. jas is committed to the life-long processes of un-learning and un-teaching hierarchical, Othering, and superficial ways of moving, being, sensing, and knowing. they believe movement to be a manifestation and actualization of potentiality– that together, we can dance the possible into being.
+Jas worships the elsewhere and the otherwise and loves to co-create shared fugitive worlds and live in them.
+They are committed to the life-long processes of un-learning and un-teaching hierarchical, Othering, and superficial ways of moving, being, sensing, and knowing.
+Jas believes movement to be a manifestation and actualization of potentiality– that together, we can dance the possible into being.